 Get a 10% discount on the latest Microsoft Office 365 Business Premium subscription including Email, Word, Excel, Skype for Business and more.

-Be your own first head of sales and marketing
+Be your own head of sales and marketing

-Many entrepreneurs are tempted to hire an experienced sales professional to effectively target the market - but as the company's founder or CEO, the first few sales should be handled directly by you.
-After all, you understand your product benefits and your company's USP better than anyone else - and you can use the valuable feedback you receive at this stage to connect with your customer better down the road.
+You understand your product benefits and your company's USP better than anyone else - and you can use the valuable feedback you receive at this stage to connect with your customer better down the road.
+What?s more, the key to survival is to keep your costs down.
+So do your own sales until you know the revenues are strong enough to support a larger team.

 Look for young, innovative customers

 Established organisations are targeted by a never-ending procession of suppliers who make all sorts of claims.
 So cold calls and emails are simply ignored.
 It can be extraordinarily difficult for a start up to even get a conversation started, let alone make a sale.
 Instead, consider going after young companies that are more open to approaches from people like yourself.
 They are far more likely to listen to what you have to say.

 Nurturing relationships with potential early adopters should be a high priority.
 (This strategy was one of the reasons behind the success of Naked Wines, for example.)
 Early adopters are crucial to your business success - they don't rely on testimonials to make a commitment, and they understand the growing pains that accompany working with a start-up.
 These ideal customers are keen on your company's success and more than willing to jump on board early.

 Use the magic words - help please

 A lot of people react well to a genuine request for help.
 "I wonder if I can ask for your help?" is difficult to decline with the usual brush-offs like "Sorry, we are not interested."
 You may be surprised by the kindness and support that you encounter from people who have experienced tough times themselves.
 Even if they have no interest in buying from you, some people will be happy to point you towards people who they think might be interested in what you offer.